codahale/veil/docs/src/design/sres.md

 revealing their own private key.
 (A sender, of course, can keep the commitment scalar $x$ and re-create the message or just reveal the message directly.)

+This is a key point of distinction between the Zheng-SCTK scheme and [the related scheme by Gamage et al.][gamage] which offers public verifiability of ciphertexts.
+Where Gamage's scheme uses the curve's generator point $G$ to calculate the shared secret, Zheng-SCTK uses the recipient's public key $Q_R$, requiring the use of the recipient's private key $d_R$ for decapsulation.

 ## Ephemeral Scalar Hedging

 In deriving the ephemeral scalar from a cloned duplex, `veil.sres` uses [Aranha et al.'s